eesazahed/eesazahed/README.md

 Hello, my name is Eesa Zahed, and I do full-stack web developement as a hobby.
-I started coding in 2015, using Scratch to learn basic concepts.
-In 2018, I started learning web developement.

 At the moment, I mostly use: